jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

 - Note: data (JS) must be passed into templates as an object with a key corresponding to what is identified in the template
   - e.g., `{{#each posts}}` implies that the data object passed in has a key `'posts'` which is an array

+- STEPS:
+  - HTML:  include handlebars script src in head;  create script template w/ id (`type=text/x-handlebars`)
+            - template and handlebars need to match naming within a data object to be passed in (keys must match)
+  - JS: get the element's HTML (`.innerHTML` in vanilla JS/DOM or `.html()` in jquery)
+        - create the "handlebars function" using the template HTML : `templateFct = Handlebars.compile(templateHTML)`
+        - create a desired element (optional)
+        - generate resulting HTML from template/data object and turn it into an element:  e.g., `domElement.innerHTML = templateFct(dataObj)`
+          - can modify existing elements, or create new elements and then append them to existing elements

 ## Misc
 - to change button appearance (disabled vs not disabled):